 - You must be currently enrolled in a journalism program recognized by CBC/Radio-Canada.
 This list is subject to change.
 Please consult your college or university.

 - Please only apply after you have made your interest known to your program's internship coordinator.
 This is especially important since your internship coordinator must nominate you first.

 - You must be entering your graduating year or currently in your graduating year.
 The internship must be a requirement for graduation.

 - You will spend six consecutive weeks at a full time basis at CBC/Radio-Canada.
 While internships are unpaid, our aim is to provide you with great learning opportunities that we hope you will find valuable.

-- You must be a landed immigrant or a citizen of Canada.
+- You must be eligible to work in Canada.
 Although interns are not paid, we need to ensure that you could be employed following your internship.

 When you apply for an internship at Radio-Canada, you must provide:

 - Your most recent statement of academic results